Limited liability companies (LLCs) are a popular choice for new businesses for several reasons, but they’re just one option when forming a business.

 2) Fewer formalities and paperwork

-Corporations are legally required to maintain a heap of paperwork, including bylaws, minutes from shareholder meetings, minutes from director meetings, business ledgers, and much more.
+Corporations are legally required to maintain a heap of paperwork, including bylaws, minutes from shareholder and director meetings, business ledgers, and much more.

 The formalities required are often considered to be a hassle, and that’s without even mentioning the incorporation process itself, which requires far more time and effort than forming an LLC.